MicrosoftDocs/power-automate-docs/articles/us-govt.md

 In response to the unique and evolving requirements of the United States public sector, Microsoft has created Power Automate US Government plans.
 This section provides an overview of features that are specific to Power Automate US Government.
 We recommend that you read this supplementary section as well as the Power Automate service [getting started](https://docs.microsoft.com/flow/getting-started) topic.
 For brevity, this service is commonly referred to as *Flow GCC*.

 The Power Automate US Government Service Description serves as an overlay to the general Power Automate Service Description.
-It defines the unique commitments and differences compared to the general Power Automate offerings that have been available to our customers since October, 2016.
+It defines the unique commitments and differences compared to the general Power Automate offerings that have been available to our customers since October 2016.

 ## About Power Automate US Government environments and plans